OhshyBear/JavaScript-Projects/README.md

-#JavaScript Course Final Project \n
+#JavaScript Course Final Project <br>
-This is the Final project for my JavaScript course it is 3 different JS projects in one site. \n https://ohshybear.github.io/home.html
+This is the Final project for my JavaScript course it is 3 different JS projects in one site. <br>
+https://ohshybear.github.io/home.html